fkhosrow/Filter/README.md

-# Filtering
+# Signal Filters

 Current supported filter is a moving Median filter.
-See .\src\Filter.

 This exposes a .NET standard library for filtering and is written in F#.